Public Records & Services in Albany

 Fingerprinting Services

-Fingerprinting services for Albany, Kentucky residents are available through the local police department and authorized providers in Clinton County.
+Fingerprinting services for Albany, Kentucky residents are available through local police (where present) and authorized providers in Clinton County.
 Services cover background checks, professional licensing, and employment screening.
-Contact the Albany Police Department or Clinton County Sheriff's Office for scheduling and fees.
+Contact local police (where present) or the Clinton County Sheriff's Office for scheduling and fees.

 Frequently Asked Questions

 Property records for Albany, Kentucky are maintained by the Clinton Property Valuation Administrator's Office and the Clinton County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Clinton County, including parcels in Albany.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Clinton County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Clinton County offices at the county courthouse.
 The Clinton County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Albany, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Clinton County Clerk's office issues marriage licenses and maintains marriage records for Clinton County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.